 How To Get Rid Of Fleas In Your Bed

-Flea Powder - while vacuuming, it may help to also use a flea powder.
-As long as it's one that is safe for use on bedding, and contains no toxic chemicals.
+While vacuuming, it may help to also use a flea powder, so long as it's one that is safe for use on bedding and which contains no toxic chemicals.
 One of the best natural products available is Natguardian Cat Flea and Tick Powder.

-Use Toxic Chemicals - do not use anything directly on your mattress that may contain toxic chemicals.
-Do not spray raid bug spray or something similar on your bed as it can be detrimental to your health.
+Other than the flea bomb strategy outlined above, do not apply anything toxic directly on to your mattress.
+Do not spray bug spray or anything similar on your bed as it can lead to serious health issues.

 Keep the vacuum bag inside

 As mentioned, if you vacuum without getting rid of the bag, the fleas will just crawl out of the bag and reignite the infestation.
 An alternative strategy would be to put a flea collar inside the vacuum bag.
 This should help to kill the eggs, larvae and grown fleas that you vacuum up.
 A highly recommended collar to use in your vacuum is the Zodiac Flea and Tick Collar.

 Since the infestation almost certainly began with man's best friend, if you want to fully eradicate the problem then you should take serious steps to remove any fleas and larvae from your pet's skin, fur and bedding.